The Zambezi River is 2700 kms in length and crosses through 7 countries before finally reaching the Indian Ocean.

 The Zambezi Cycle Challenge primary objective is to raise funds to preserve the environment surrounding this natural wonder.
 These funds will be raised through providing a top class, uniquely challenging and adventure filled experience through beautifully scenic and natural reserves for participants that are conservationists as well as adventure enthusiasts.

 The format of the Challenge will seek to embrace the social weekend warriors, wildlife enthusiasts as well as the racing snakes.
 Teams will be require to be made up of at least two members, but the race organisers will consider single applicants for as long as they agree to be grouped with other cyclists of a similar ability.

-The event will take place from the 7th to the 9th July 2017 with the compulsory pre event briefing taking place on the evening of the 6th July.
+The event will take place from the 7th to the 10th of July, 2023 with the compulsory pre event briefing taking place on the evening of the 6th July.

 The three day stage event will cover a distance of between 50 to 80 kms each day

-Will start about 40km south of Victoria Falls along the Bulawayo Rd and take us back to Victoria Falls on a combination of old hunting tracks, elephant paths and along the banks of the Masue River all the way back to Victoria Falls.
-The distance is approximately 75kms.
+Will start about 45km south of Victoria Falls along the Bulawayo Rd and take us back to Victoria Falls on a combination of old hunting tracks, elephant paths and along the banks of the Masue River all the way back to Victoria Falls.
+The distance is approximately 80kms.